Marken-Foo/variants-site/content/timeless/retro-guide/introduction-to-retros.md

 Well, what if I told you that *you could deduce that by yourself, simply based on the position?*

 Such is a *retrograde analysis problem*.
-The goal could be anything stipulated by the composer; the method to getting the answer will involve logical reasoning, armed only with the rules of chess, and the knowledge that the position must have arisen from a legal game of chess (however silly the moves are).
+The goal could be anything stipulated by the composer; the method to getting the answer will involve logical reasoning, armed with only[^1] the rules of chess, and the knowledge that the position must have arisen from a legal game of chess (however silly the moves are).

-(Actually, we need some conventions to deal with en passant and castling: these are stated in detail in [the Codex for Chess Composition](https://www.wfcc.ch/1999-2012/codex/), and can be slightly oversimplified to "en passant is illegal unless it can be proven otherwise" and "castling is legal unless it can be proven otherwise.")

 If you're reading this page you're probably already curious about retros, but if you're not then here are a few more to show what crazy things one might be able to prove: